amiellib/LoRaSMS433/README.md

 In this project you can assemble a cheap LoRa connection to your smartphone, and be able to transmit to all surrounding phones also using this project.

-We will send a message from one phone to anathor phone using LoRa connected with bluetooth to the esp32 "wifi lora 32"
+We will send a message from one phone to another phone using LoRa connected with bluetooth to the esp32 "wifi lora 32"

 # The Hardware Needed: